 Kilspindie is a favourite of any golfer who has played it: quick, deceptive greens; well-defined fairways; a good challenge, whatever your handicap!
 Kilspindie has been host to an alternative Ryder Cup, with 12-man teams playing with pre-1930’s hickory shafted clubs.

 Kilspindie is reputed to be the 35th oldest golf club in the world, instituted in 1867.
-The charm of the 114-year-old is complemented by the warmth of the welcome from the Club’s Secretary/Manager John Leslie, Golf Pro Graham Sked, Mrs Marion Harkness and her dedicated bar staff, and Craig Wood and his catering staff.
+The charm of the 114-year-old is complemented by the warmth of the welcome from the Club’s Secretary/Manager John Leslie, Golf Pro Graham Sked, Mrs Marion Harkness and her dedicated bar staff, and Ross Turner and his catering staff.

 Old , Magical And Cunning !